ldtteam/MinecoloniesWiki/pages/src/source/tutorials/schematics.md

 Also remember that the child building can't be upgraded to a higher level than the parent building.
 This limit doesn't apply if the parent is a non-upgradeable decoration.

-Be careful of "research loops" -- if the player needs to a child before they can unlock a parent, that's a problem (unless you also have an alternate standalone of the child).
+Be careful of "research loops" -- if the player needs to build a child before they can unlock a parent, that's a problem (unless you also have an alternate standalone of the child).

 Since the parent will contain multiple hut blocks, you will always need to explicitly specify the anchor block (the main parent hut block if a building, or a [deco controller](../../source/items/decocontroller) or [tag anchor](../../source/items/tagtool) if it's a decoration) when you [scan](../../source/items/scantool), otherwise you'll get an error that the anchor was ambiguous and it will not work correctly.